GiesDSRS/EdgarDSRS/README.md

 | Meta |
 ## Description:

-EDGARTOOL is a Python library designed to clean and process SEC EDGAR 10-K filing HTML files.
+EDGARANALYZER is a Python library designed to clean and process SEC EDGAR 10-K filing HTML files.
 It removes unnecessary HTML elements, various types of noise/gibberish text, and extract tables with high numeric content to produce clean, readable text output suitable for analysis.

 ## Features